 But you don't have to take on the whole revolution by yourself.
 You're yoked with the powers that shake the universe.

-Jesus says, take your place alongside me in this humble, subservient work.
+Jesus says, take your place alongside me in this humble, but great work of transformation.
 But don't worry.
 If you follow me, no matter what happens, the burden will be light, joyful, and peaceful even while the world rages around you, for discipleship is the way to God, and that way is easy and the burden is light.

 Reporting from the ripened fields, -Suzanne